Blueberry Boba Tea Recipe (Blueberry Milk Bubble Tea)

 You will also need milk and ice cubes.

-I prefer to use regular dairy milk but you can use any plant-based milk such as almond milk, coconut milk, soy milk, or oats milk for a vegan version.
+I prefer regular dairy milk, but for a vegan version, you can use plant-based milk such as almond milk, coconut milk, soy milk, or oat milk.

 How To Make Blueberry Boba Tea